 7. Your doctor blog

 Trust is a huge part of reputation management for doctors, and a doctor blog helps you build that with prospective patients.
+Your blog posts are a catalog of your thoughts and expertise for others to learn from.
 Gaining a loyal following will raise your profile and ultimately bring more patients into your waiting room.

 Building and maintaining a positive online reputation is hard work.
 Many different factors go into doctor reputation management, so you need to commit serious time to the cause.

 It certainly requires dedication, but a positive online reputation will have a positive effect on your patient acquisition.
 If you’re willing to put in the work, you’ll be rewarded for your efforts.

 For more doctor reputation management tips, check out the blog post “Online reputation management for doctors: How to take control.”